im-mk/ems-api/README.md

 dotnet tool install --global dotnet-ef

+### Deploy infra to cloud

+- Create an aws account.
+- Create a keypair under EC2 and save it locally.
+- Update pem file permission to secure it. e.g chmod 400 ~/Documents/abc.pem
+- Update infrastructure/cloud/main.tf with key name.
+- Update Makefile with location. e.g ~/Downloads/abc.pem
+- Use infrastructure/Makefile commands to deploy the infra. e.g make deploy-api
+- To connect to the newly created instance check infrastructure/Makefile connect.

 ### Run the api

 Check the Makefile for a list of all the commands available to run this api.